FGasper/p5-Net-Libwebsockets/README.md

 # MEMORY LEAK DETECTION

-Most objects that this module emits emit a warning if their DESTROY() method runs at global-destruction time.
+Most objects here emit a warning if their DESTROY() method runs at global-destruction time.
 This usually means either you stored such an object in a global, or you have a memory leak.
 To silence the warning in the former case, just clear your global at END time.